brennanhyde8/configure-ad/README.md

 * "_CLIENTS"
 * "_EMPLOYEES"

-Configure the policy to allow domain users Remote Desktop access.
+Configure the policy to lockout users after a certain amount of login attempts.

 Force policy update with: